-The Nicholas Stewart Project (Community Interest Corporation) was setup by Jennifer Beckford, mother of Nicholas Stewart after the tragic passing of her son in 2014, a victim of knife crime.
-Read more here.
+The Nicholas Stewart Project (Community Interest Corporation) was set up by Jennifer Beckford, mother of Nicholas Stewart, after the tragic passing of her son in 2014, a victim of a knife crime.

 The aim of the NSP is to support young people, empower them and provide them with a framework to become successful and contributing members of their local communities.